FuscusNight/Pocket-News/README.md

 ## ✨ Should Haves

 - **2D World Map:**
-  🗺️ Interactive map where users can zoom and click on countries to view the latest news tagged for that country.
+  🗺️ Interactive or just asthetic 2D map where users see the whole world displayed.
 - **AI Or Other Means Of Translation:**
   🤖 Integrate Mistral AI to translate article titles and snippets.
 Users can select a language, and the AI will translate the selected article’s info that the news API gives it.
   If problems occur with the AI API, look into alternative means to do/request translations of non-english articles